pyrocms/pyrocms-docs/content/services/assets.md

 ## Usage

 The Asset and AssetPaths classes are a singletons.
-This means you will want to resolve them form the IoC container by using `app('Anomaly\Streams\Platform\Asset\AssetPaths')` or by letting Laravel automatically injection dependencies.
+This means you will want to resolve them form the IoC container by using `app('Anomaly\Streams\Platform\Asset\AssetPaths')` or by letting Laravel automatically inject it.

 Here is an example of injecting the class into your controller, adding some assets and retrieving the URL, path and tag for the resulting file: